 - Counseling and Psychological Services (CAPS): Also available to on-campus and commuters, CAPS provides a full range of counseling and health services to assist students with anxiety and stress management and encourage personal growth and psychological well being.
 Learn more about CAPS.

-- Financial Aid and Scholarships: The College of Law strives to meet students’ financial needs through loan programs, grants, work-study assignments, and scholarships, which are available to help pay for tuition and expenses as you prepare to take the bar exam.
+- Financial Aid and Scholarships: The College of Law and Public Service strives to meet students’ financial needs through loan programs, grants, work-study assignments, and scholarships, which are available to help pay for tuition and expenses as you prepare to take the bar exam.
 Review all internal and external scholarship opportunities.

-- Dual-Degree Programs: Certain individuals may have a specific career path in mind, and through our partnership with the College of Business and Public Management, the College of Law offers two dual-degree programs: J.D./Master of Business Administration (MBA) and J.D./Master of Public Administration (MPA).
+- Dual-Degree Programs: Certain individuals may have a specific career path in mind, and through our partnership with the College of Business, the College of Law and Public Service offers two dual-degree programs: J.D./Master of Business Administration (MBA) and J.D./Master of Public Administration (MPA).
 Because of overlaps through electives, dual-degrees take less time than back-to-back programs, and students leave La Verne with two valuable, career-enhancing credentials.
 Read more about our dual law degree programs.

 Learn More About Studying Law at La Verne

-Have any questions about the College of Law’s admissions, application process, services, or coursework?
-Reach out to the College of Law’s Office of Admissions by email or by phone at (877) 858-4529 today.
+Have any questions about the College of Law and Public Service’s admissions, application process, services, or coursework?
+Reach out to the College of Law and Public Service’s Office of Admissions by email or by phone at (877) 858-4529 today.